Unity-Technologies/sentis-samples/BlazeDetectionSample/Hand/README.md

 The output tensor of the landmarker model is asynchronously downloaded and once the values are on the CPU we use them together with the affine transformation matrix to set the transforms on the keypoints for visualization.

 ## WebGPU
 Unity 6 supports access to the WebGPU backend in early access.
-Inference Engine has full support for running models on the web using the WebGPU backend.
+Sentis has full support for running models on the web using the WebGPU backend.
 Discover how to gain early access and test WebGPU in our [graphics forum](https://discussions.unity.com/t/early-access-to-the-new-webgpu-backend-in-unity-2023-3/933493).

 ![](../images/hand_webgpu.png)